Applying for a permit at the Permitting Department

 You have confirmed that your property is in unincorporated King County and that you will need a permit for your project.
 What is next for getting your permit at the Department of Permitting?

 Over the Counter Permits (effective October 18, 2010)

 Small project proposals that are limited in scope may qualify for an over the counter permit process where qualifying permits types can be submitted, reviewed, and issued the same day without an appointment.
 This permitting option is known as the Over The Counter Permit (OTCP) process.
 The list of applicable permit types, qualifications, and submittal items can be found on the Over The Counter Permits - Information and Submittal Checklist form.
 If your project proposal does not qualify for the OTCP, then please see the next sections below regarding Pre-Submittal Services and intake and scheduling an appointment.

 The types of permits that require the PSS process before permit intake generally are larger and more complex than the simple projects that qualify as an over the counter permit, but not large or complex enough to trigger a mandatory pre-application meeting.
 For projects that fall into this intermediate category, PSS is among the first steps to ensure that a complete permit application is ready for review.
-The list of applicable permit types, qualifications, and submittal items can be found on the Pre-Submittal Services Information and Submittal Checklist and Pre-Submittal Services Request Form.
-If your project proposal does not qualify for the Pre-Submittal Services process, then please see the next section below regarding intake and scheduling an appointment.
+The list of applicable permit types, qualifications, and submittal items can be found on the Permit Submittal Services Information and Submittal Checklist and Permit Submittal Services Request Form.
+If your project proposal does not qualify for the PSS process, then please see the next section below regarding intake and scheduling an appointment.

 Intake and scheduling an appointment